Impact of non-standard neutrino-electron interactions on Big Bang Nucleosynthesis: Conclusions

 Although a large part of the NSI parameter space explored in this work is already constrained by terrestrial experiments, the extended ranges considered here were deliberately chosen to characterise the response of neutrino decoupling and BBN observables to non-standard interactions.
 The resulting cosmological bounds should therefore be interpreted as complementary to laboratory constraints, probing neutrino properties at vastly different energy and time scales.

-Finally, we note that the cosmological constraints derived from Big Bang Nucleosynthesis depend on the adopted determination of the primordial deuterium abundances.
-Earlier measurements \cite{ParticleDataGroup:2024cfk}, such as those used at the initial stages of this project, led to more restrictive allowed regions in NSI parameter space, while the updated deuterium determination reported by the Particle Data Group results in comparatively weaker constraints.
-Future improvements in the precision of primordial abundance measurements, particularly for deuterium and helium, could further enhance the sensitivity of cosmological probes to non-standard neutrino interactions.
-In this context, cosmology will continue to play a vital role in unveiling the fundamental properties of neutrinos and in testing new physics beyond the Standard Model.
+Finally, we note that the strength of the BBN bounds is directly tied to the primordial abundance determinations used in the analysis.
+With the current deuterium measurement, the predicted variation of \(^2\mathrm{H}/\mathrm{H}\) across the NSI parameter space translates into meaningful constraints.
+For helium-4, the PDG recommended value does not lead to competitive bounds in our setup, while the recent LBT determination, with its smaller uncertainty, allows us to derive helium-based constraints.
+Future improvements in the precision and robustness of primordial abundance measurements, for both deuterium and helium, could further enhance the sensitivity of cosmological probes to non-standard neutrino interactions.
+In this context, cosmology will continue to play an important role in testing the fundamental properties of neutrinos and possible extensions of the Standard Model.